cfernan3/CSC510-Project/DESIGN/DESIGN.md

 9. Standup bot notifies the user that his responses have been saved.

 Alternative flows:
 8A.
 User decides to redo all questions.
 	1. Standup bot indiactes to the user that the process will be repeated.
 	2. The use case returns to step 4.

 #### 3) Edit the configuration of an existing standup

-Preconditions:
-Standup to be edited exists.
+Preconditions: Standup to be edited exists.

 Normal flow:
-Subflow 1.
+[Subflow 1].
 User wants to edit the standup duration.
+	i.
 User sends a command to the Standup bot to modify the standup duration.
+   	ii.
 Standup bot asks the user to provide a new duration.
+   	iii.
 User responds with the new duration in minutes.
+   	iv.
 Standup bot confirms the new duration.

-Subflow 2.
+[Subflow 2].
 User wants to add/edit a reminder before the standup closes.
+	i.
 User sends a command to the Standup bot to modify the reminder.
+	ii.
 Standup bot asks the user to provide a new time for the reminder.
+	iii.
 User responds with a new time for the reminder.
+	iv.
 Standup bot confirms the new reminder time.

-Subflow 3.
+[Subflow 3].
 User(admin) wants to edit the participants for the standup.
+	i.
 User(admin) sends a command to the Standup bot to modify the members in the standup group.
+	ii.
 Standup bot asks the user(admin) wants to add or delete a participant.
+	iii.
 User(admin) responds with the name of the participant.
+	iv.
 Standup bot confirms the new participant.

-Subflow 4.
+[Subflow 4].
 User(admin) wants to edit the standup questions.
+	i.
 User(admin) sends a command to the Standup bot to modify questions.
+	ii.
 Standup bot asks the user(admin) to provide a new set of questions.
-User(admin) responds with the new question
+	iii.
+User(admin) responds with the new questions.
-Standup bot confirms the new duration.
+	iv.
+Standup bot confirms the new questions.

 Alternative flows:
 [S1, S2, S3, S4] If the user enters an invalid input then the Standup bot responds with an error message and terminates the subflow.

 ### **Design Sketches**